-Dating, engagement, wedding planning, and being a newlywed are all exciting times of life.
-Although we like to think of them as blissfully happy – and they are for the most part – you still may have an argument or two pop up.
+Dating, engagement, wedding planning, and being a newlywed are all exciting times in life.
+Although we like to think of them as blissfully happy – and they are for the most part – you still may argue or two pop up.
 Yikes!
-Oftentimes unfair fighting in a relationship can tear at its very fibers, so it’s best to have a plan for fighting fair.
-Avoid unfair fighting techniques, and have a plan of attack before one even starts.
+Here’s what to do when a conflict arises.

 This is an updated repost of an article by Rachael Eberle.